Herbert Yardley: The American Black Chamber

 While Yardley may have thought that publishing this book would force the government to re-establish a SIGINT program, it had the opposite effect.
 The U.S. government considered prosecuting him, but he had not technically violated existing law regarding protection of government records.
 In 1933, the Espionage Act was amended, PL 37 (USC Title 18, section 952), to prohibit the disclosure of foreign code or anything sent in code.
 Yardley's second book, Japanese Diplomatic Codes: 1921-1922, was seized by U.S. marshals and never published.
 The manuscript was declassified in 1979.

 The American Black Chamber represents an early example of the exposé national security books that would appear after World War II, such as The Codebreakers and The Puzzle Palace, which also focus on U.S. SIGINT operations and organizations.

 In 1935, Metro-Goldwyn-Mayer released Rendezvous, a fictional film "based on a book by Herbert O. Yardley."
 The film, starring William Powell and Rosalind Russell, and directed by William K. Howard, concerns a German spy ring stealing U.S. government codes during World War I, as well as U.S. Army efforts to crack German codes.

 James Bamford devoted an entire chapter of The Puzzle Palace to an account of Yardley's career.
 Previous accounts of Yardley's career had said that the publication American Black Chamber, in Japan, had been one of the key triggers to Japanese militarism, because it exposed how American codebreakers had helped force Japan to accept an unfairly small limitation on its Naval tonnage.
-Bamford revealed that the book was even more infuriating to key Japanese militarists, because, prior its publication Japanese military intelligence had paid him a fortune for the same information he published for the whole world to see.
+Bamford revealed that the book was even more infuriating to key Japanese militarists, because, prior to its publication Japanese military intelligence had paid him a fortune for the same information he published for the whole world to see.